Baumgaer/Game/source/utils/README.md

-# Global utils
+# Utils

-Here are all utilities stored which are not part of the application itself but are used for tests and tasks.
+Here are all utilities stored which are partially part of the application but fully used by tests and tasks.
+This utils must be used carefully by the application because it is possible that a util has heavy vulnerabilities.
+For example is the requireOverride used to change the behavior of require() in a way that short urls can be used und nunjucks templates are resolved directly.